 Another crucial concept that displays the power of manifestation is the Placebo Effect.
 It showcases how our brain can convince our body that it is experiencing treatment.
 The result is that our body sees stimulation for actual healing.

 However, science has shown us that there are situations where placebos can be just as effective as traditional medical treatments.
 Essentially, some circumstances can see a person’s body respond positively and see improvement or healing just by believing that they are being treated.
-It works especially well when the problem in question is based on self-awareness.
+It works exceptionally well when the problem in question is based on self-awareness.

 Is the Placebo Effect real?